peteroupc/peteroupc.github.io/randomfunc.md

 ----------------

-The underlying uniform RNG can be other than already described in this section; however, a detailed `RNDINT(maxInclusive)` implementation for other kinds of RNGs is not given here, since they seem to be lesser seen in practice.
-Readers who know of a uniform RNG that is in wide use and is other than already described in this section should send me a comment.
+The underlying RNG can be other than already described in this section; however, a detailed `RNDINT(maxInclusive)` implementation for other kinds of RNGs is not given here, since they seem to be lesser seen in practice.
+Readers who know of a RNG that is in wide use, returns uniformly distributed numbers, and is other than already described in this section should send me a comment.

 <a id=RNDINTRANGE_Random_Integers_Within_a_Range_Maximum_Inclusive></a>
 ### `RNDINTRANGE`: Random Integers Within a Range, Maximum Inclusive